marein/php-gaming-website/README.md

   ### Chat

-  **Purpose**: [Chat](/src/Chat) allows other contexts, like Connect Four, to initiate chats.
+  **Purpose**: [Chat](/src/Chat) enables other contexts, like Connect Four, to initiate chats.
   Authors can list and write messages in these chats based on their access rights.

   **Communication**: Its use cases are exposed via [messaging](https://www.enterpriseintegrationpatterns.com/patterns/messaging/Messaging.html), utilizing